Involutions on hyperelliptic curves and Prym maps

 \subsection{\'Etale coverings and coverings branched in 4 points}

-Now, we consider a hyperelliptic curve $Y$ of genus $g\geq 2$ and double \'etale covering $\pi: X \ra Y$, so $X$ is of genus $2g-1$.
+Now, we consider a hyperelliptic curve $Y$ of genus $g\geq 2$ and a double \'etale covering $\pi: X \ra Y$, so $X$ is of genus $2g-1$, that is, $Y$ is the quotient of $X$ by a fixed point free involution $\tau$.
 According to \cite[Proposition 4.2]{bo} $X$ is hyperelliptic if and only if the 2-torsion point $\eta$ defining $\pi$ is of the form $\eta=\cO_Y(w_1-w_2)$ where $w_1$ and $w_2$ are Weierstrass points.
-Assume that $X$ is hyperelliptic an let $\iota$ be the hyperelliptic involution.
+Assume that $X$ is hyperelliptic and let $\iota$ be the hyperelliptic involution.
 Let $Y':= X / \langle \iota\tau \rangle$, which is of genus $g-1$.
 The double covering $f: X \ra Y'$ is ramified in four points.
-The hyperelliptic involution $\iota$ on $X$ descends to $Y'$ in such a way that $Y'$ is also hyperelliptic (see Diagram \eqref{diag:diag3}).
+The hyperelliptic involution $\iota$ on $X$ descends to an hyperelliptic involution on $Y'$, denoted by $j$ (see Diagram \eqref{diag:diag3}).